-the returned value of φ_0 , they would remain after correcting for this ambiguity.
-These errors can arise from using different conventions for generating the waveform from the physical parameters or they can arise from determining the parameters in the form of a trigonometric function and then choosing the wrong quadrant when applying the inverse operation to obtain the angle.
-Obviously, a difference of π in the initial phase can significantly degrade the performance of an entry as calculated using $\Delta \chi^2$, SNR or C. Consequently, we have also computed these measures with the initial phase shifted by π if necessary.
+Some groups reported a known ambiguity in the initial phase and polarisation angles with results being given modulo $\pi/2$ or π .
+Obviously, a difference of π in the initial phase can significantly degrade the performance of an entry as calculated using $\Delta \chi^2$, SNR, or C. Consequently, we have also computed these measures with the initial phase shifted by either π or $\pi/2$ as necessary.

 Another measure of the success of a given algorithm is the accuracy with which it returns specific parameters.
-This approach allows us to also evaluate those entries which do not return enough parameters to generate $h{\rm rec}$.
-For each parameter λ_i , we can determine the difference between the key parameter and the recovered parameter using
+This approach allows us to also evaluate those entries which do not return enough parameters to generate h{rec} .
+For each parameter λ_i , we can determine the difference between the key parameter and the recovered parameter using:

-$$\Delta \lambda = \lambda{\text{key}} - \lambda{\text{rec}}.$$ (6)
+$$\Delta \lambda = \lambda{\text{kev}} - \lambda{\text{rec}}.$$ (6)

-We note that it is not necessarily appropriate to use the Fisher information matrix (FIM) to determine the quality of parameter recovery.
+We note that it is not necessarily appropriate to use the Fisher Information Matrix (FIM) to determine the quality of parameter recovery.
 If the algorithm settles on a secondary maximum of the likelihood function or there are other systematic errors, then the results can be far from the regime of validity for the FIM approximation to expected errors in parameter estimation.
-For more details, see Vallisneri's review of the FIM [24].
+For more details, see Vallisneri's review of the FIM [22].